 Happy Mother’s Day!
 The fulfillment is indescribable regardless of all the challenges including those in a society that doesn’t fully understand, help, and support the importance of family, children, and parenthood.
 I just read this article via social media and it sums up the struggles that women, whether with or without children, have to contend with as members of the filmmaking workforce: https://www.latimes.com/entertainment/tv/la-ca-working-moms-hollywood-20190510-story.html I personally experienced having to disappear for 1.5 hour for an extended lunch in between a shoot to pump

+I read this social media post: Motherhood Is Not a Woman's Most Important Job: It's more like an unpaid volunteer position you commit to for life My two cents here...
 Some people tend to say, the best kind of work you can get is working with your passion and not treating your work as a job.
-Motherhood, a very fulfilling and miraculous experience one can have, is not a job and a mother doesn’t get paid for
+As mentioned in this article, motherhood, a very fulfilling and miraculous experience one can have, is not a job and a mother doesn’t get paid for

 Girls looking for a memorable evening of drinks, dares, and debauchery to celebrate a woman's "final night of freedom” can check out the special deals available at The D Las Vegas.
 A bachelorette party hotspot, this sleek casino hotel makes it a breeze to plan out an awesome, yet affordable treat through a personalized itinerary that includes delectable meals, show tickets, sinful adventure treats, among other Las Vegas-style offerings.
 Reservations Anyone who wants to make initial inquiries about The D's more detailed offerings